sanjaythrinad/Build_AWS_EC2_Terraform/README.md

     <img src="screenshots/aws_ec2_console.png" align="left"/><br>

-7. Copy the Public IP address of the AWS Instance and add it to Ansible Inventory File located under "Build_AWS_EC2_Terraform/Ansible" for execting the ansible playbook for Configuring the Instance.
+7. Copy the Public IP address of the AWS Instance and add it to Ansible Inventory File located under "Ansible" directory for executing the ansible playbook for Configuring the Instance.

 8. Along with IP address, update ansible user and private key path used for connecting to the Instance in the inventory file as mentioned below.